Function approximation and nonparametric regression with binary and ternary ReLU networks: Introduction

 \section{Introduction}

 Deep neural networks have proven to be elegant and effective computational tools for dealing with problems of classification, clustering, pattern recognition and prediction.
 Improvement of the accuracy of performance of DNN models usually results in significant growth of these models making them computationally expensive and memory intensive.
 Realizations of deep models on low-capacity devices with limited computational power can be done by restricting the possible values of network weights.
 Popular types of such networks are the binary and the ternary weighted neural networks with weights usually belonging to the sets $\{\pm1\}$ and $\{0, \pm1\}$, respectively.
 An effective method called \textit{BinaryConnect} for training deep neural networks with binary weights was introduced in \cite{C}.
 Various other learning rules and training algorithms for binary networks and their applications in natural image classification are summarized in recent comprehensive surveys \cite{SL}, \cite{Q} and \cite{YA}, while similar properties of ternary weighted networks are studied in \cite{A}, \cite{D} and \cite{L}.
 In a number of DNN models considered in those works, not only the weights but also the activations are quantized to the values $\{\pm1\}$ or $\{0, \pm1\}$.
 Notably, applications of binary weighted networks with ReLU activation function to molecular programming are given in \cite{V1} and \cite{V2}.
 Our goal is to describe the approximation properties of those networks.
 In particular, we show that binary weighted deep ReLU networks and sparse, ternary weighted deep ReLU networks can approximate $\beta$-H\"older functions on $[0,1]^d$.
 The depths of those networks have logarithmic dependence on the inverse of approximation error.
-We then show that networks of depth $2$ with binary activation function $\mathds{1}_{[0,1)}$ can approximate continuous functions on $[0,1]^d$.
+Approximation properties of networks with binary valued activation functions $\mathds{1}_{[a,b)}$ are also considered and it is shown that for any non-empty interval $[a,b)\subset\mathbb{R},$ using only 2 hidden layers those networks can approximate continuous functions on $[0,1]^d$.